selsamman/proxily/README.md

 > Note:  This project is being actively developped and as such has not yet been published on NPM.
 See the road map towards a release at the end.
 In the mean time it is subject to change.
 ## Global State Management for React

 Proxily is a library for managing state in a non-prescriptive way.
 It re-renders components as state data is changed.
 While eliminating the complexity of managing immutable state it provides many of the same benefits such as rendering components dependent on parent objects when child objects are updated.
-There is no need to annotate or describe the state shape as Proxisly will discover it as navigate through the state hierarchy.
+There is no need to annotate or describe the state shape as Proxisly will discover it as navigates through the state hierarchy.
 Core features include:

-* Serialization of state
+* Serialization of complex state including cyclic data and classes
-* Asynchronous semantics through redux-sagas via channels (redux itself not used)
+* Asynchronous semantics through redux-sagas generators and take helpers
 * Time travel (undo, redo) in applications (and soon using redux debugger plugin)
 * State forking allowing a separate fork of the state to be committed upon completion
 * First class support for Typescript, classes and objects

-### Usage
+## Usage
 Make the top level object in your state observable with **makeObservable**:
 ```javascript
 import {makeObservable} from 'proxily';